nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 1a.
 The given index is invalid.

     * 1a1.
-AddressBook shows an error message.
+FART shows an error message.

       Use case ends.

-**Use case: Delete a contact**
+**Use case 4: Delete a contact**

 **MSS**

 1. User requests to delete a contact.
-2. AddressBook requests confirmation.
+2. FART requests confirmation.
 3. User confirms.
-4. AddressBook deletes the contact and shows a confirmation message.
+4. FART deletes the contact and shows a confirmation message.

     Use case ends.